LoganRickert/infinity-gallery/readme.txt

 3. Insert a gallery block in the editor and select images.

 == Changelog ==
+= 1.13.0 =

+* Changed from Grid to Masonry for gallery.
+* Lightbox IDs are now using Media ID to avoid loading wrong image if gallery order changes.

 = 1.12.0 =

 * Enqueue did not recursively check.